jillibus/School_District_Analysis/README.md

 * Software: Python 3.7.10, Jupyter Notebook 6.3.0

 ## Results
-First I will address, is the issue of Thomas High School's 9th Grade test scores.
+First, I will address, is the issue of Thomas High School's 9th Grade test scores.
 All of my analysis has been done with Thomas High School's 9th grade's standardized test scores marked as NaN, in the charts you will see below.
 In all mathmatical equations it is treated as zero.

-First, obviously making all of the math and reading scores of entire grade of a medium sized school, will definitely make an impact.
+Making all of the math and reading scores of entire grade of a medium sized school, will definitely make an impact.
 The School District isn't that small so the impact overall wasn't felt by the other schools.
 With standard formatting and rounding rules, you would have to look a bit closer to see the difference, but it is there.
 I will break it down in the individual areas.

 ### District Summary
 ![District Summary](resources/f_district_summary.png)